 Fréjus is labelled a commune of art and history and is co-founder of the ‘Villes et Métiers d’Art’ city and applied arts association.
 The third largest city in the Var is now an important economic, cultural and tourist centre.
 Boasting the largest concentration of ancient ruins next to Arles, the city of Fréjus is an important testament to the past.

-Your stay at the Matisse Hôtel is the perfect occasion to discover this city, located just 22 kilometres from Ste.
+Your stay at the Best Western Matisse Hôtel is the perfect occasion to discover this city, located just 22 kilometres from Ste.
 Maxime.
 With all the advantages a beautiful seaside resort has to offer, the archaeological museum, ruins, the Navy troops’ museum, the zoo, the festivals… they all add up to give a hugely popular holiday destination.

 Le Thoronet abbey

 Located in the delightful commune of Le Thoronet, the abbey was founded in 1160 by a community of monks.
 Standing testament to the first Cistercian presence in the region, this historical building is well worth a discovery.
 The epitome of calm itself, the setting among the wooded valleys of the Var backcountry is conducive to contemplation.